xaylax/xaylax/past.md

 ## Week i- Aug 17-23

-- Mindset for the week: 💡
+- Quote of the week: 💡

 >"There is more to life than increasing its speed."